jump-dev/open-energy-modeling-benchmarks/README.md

 This repository is organized as follows:

+ * `/benchmark`: scripts to run any required benchmarking experiments
  * `/instances`: a collection of MPS for benchmarking.
 Files in this directory are gzipped with the default `gzip <file.mps>`.
 Filenames are the SHA256 of the uncompressed MPS file (to mitigate against potential differences in